spelunky-fyi/Spel2-Soundbank-Tool/README.md

 If you want to include the Soundbank file itself in your mod, you can still get the "soundbank.bank" file that will be created inside "Spel2-Soundbank-Tool\Repack\Soundbank\"

-It's size won't directly be changed comparing to the original, but as most of it is replaced with empty data you can just compress it by adding it to a .zip file !
+It's size won't directly be changed comparing to the original, but as most of it is replaced with empty data, you can just compress it by adding it to a .zip file !

-Then the 392 Mb file will become a 55 Mb .zip that's way easier to distribute !
+Then the 392 Mb .bank file will become a 55 Mb .zip that's way easier to distribute !

 # FSB Repack